cthorey/cthorey.github.io/_posts/2016-01-28-backpropagation.markdown

     which now  see a zero mean  and unit variance input  and where $a$ contains  the activations  of size  $(N,H)$.
 Also  note that,  as
-    $\gamma$  and $\beta$  are learnable  parameters, the  network can unlearn the batch normalization transformation.
-In particular, the claim that the non-linearity see a  zero mean and unit variance is only  certainly true  in the  first forward  call as  $\gamma$ and
-    $\beta$ are usually initialize to $1$ and $0$ respectively.
+    $\gamma$  and $\beta$  are learnable  parameters, the  network can unlearn the batch normalisation transformation.
+In particular, the claim that  the non-linearity sees  a zero mean and  unit variance input is only certainly true in the first forward call as $\gamma$ and $\beta$ are usually initialised to $1$ and $0$ respectively.

 ## Derivation